TeamFAPS/PSVita-RE-tools/README.md

 Compared to original @TheFlow's version we added a few features such as:

 	+ More strings, including data section.
+(Homebrew strings now work)
 	+ ELF and SELF support
 	+ Decompression
 	+ Fixed issues with NIDS being improperly found